You Can Leave Your Hat On

 - Spellsinger features a stoat performing an elaborate exotic dance in a bar.
 The human hero Jon-Tom is horrified to find himself attracted to her, as he's not used to anthropomorphs.

 - Otherland features a Brain Bleach Fetish Retardant subversion in a virtual strip club catering to, shall we say, a more perverted clientele.
 The girl disrobing for the slavering customers isn't taking off her clothes, but her skin.

-- The whole subject of Tom Waits' "Pasties and a G-String".
+- The whole subject of Tom Waits' "Pasties and a G-String" from Small Change.

 - Deconstructed in A Perfect Circle's Magdalena, where a man becomes so obsessed with a stripper he uses religious imagery to describe her as a "Magdalena" (aka Mary Magdalene) and a "moving temple".